-If you make French and English Wills, it is also important that the two Wills do not other.
+If you make French and English Wills, it is also important that the two Wills do not overlap, and that one does not revoke the the way their property is owned.
+Different other.
 We have extensive experience in advising on, and preparing, both French and English Wills.
 We are also happy to work alongside your own existing UK solicitors if you would rather they kept your English Wills.